View Bozeman Ice Climbing Festival Venues in a larger map

 Credit Card.
 This is required for a deposit on any demo gear you might be using and you need to bring it with you the night before your class when you check out your gear.

 Hats & Gloves.
+There will be some gloves available for demo but it’s always helpful to bring some of your own.
 The thinner and more dexterous your gloves, the more manageable it is to hang on and to swing ice axes.
 It is recommended you bring at least one pair of thinner shell gloves or even extra liners for climbing and a warmer pair or even mittens that you can keep dry and put on when you are not climbing.
 Bring a warm hat that covers your ears and will fit under a helmet.
 A neck gaiter or balaclava is recommended.
+There will be some available for demo.

-Clothing.
-Use a traditional layering system of long underwear, a mid insulating layer and a shell coat.
+Layered Clothing.
+There will be the best climbing shells (soft and hard) and belay coats in the industry available for you to demo.
+Be sure to use a traditional layering system of non-cotton long underwear, a mid insulating layer and a shell coat.
 Trimmer fitting clothing is best, particularly for your pants.
 Think Cross Country Skiing with some time standing around.
 Big baggy snowboard pants will work but increase the chances you might snag your cuffs with the sharp crampon points.

 Getting There and Carpooling